Games & Quizzes

 /ˈməsəl/

 body tissue that produces movement.
-Body tissues that move parts of the body. move object using physical strength.
+Body tissues that move parts of the body.
+To use force to get what you want.